-- Within the defined Primary Shopping Frontages, the use of ground floor units (unless otherwise specified) for AI uses will generally be supported where they provide an active frontage. - 3.
-Within the defined Primary Shopping Frontages, the use of ground floor units (unless otherwise specified) for non-AI uses will be permitted where: - The overall proportion of AI retail uses will not fall below x% of units / metres of frontages, unless the unit has been shown to not be feasible for AI use after sufficient effective marketing, and is currently vacant; - The continuity of the retail frontage is maintained, normally with no more than b. two adjacent non-retail frontages; - It can be demonstrated that the proposal would not reduce the pedestrian footfall; - d.
+- Within the defined Primary Shopping Frontages, the use of ground floor units (unless otherwise specified) for A1 uses will generally be supported where they provide an active frontage. - 3.
+Within the defined Primary Shopping Frontages, the use of ground floor units (unless otherwise specified) for non-A1 uses will be permitted where: - a.
+The overall proportion of A1 retail uses will not fall below x% of units / metres of frontages, unless the unit has been shown to not be feasible for A1 use after sufficient effective marketing, and is currently vacant; - b.
+The continuity of the retail frontage is maintained, normally with no more than two adjacent non-retail frontages; - c.
+It can be demonstrated that the proposal would not reduce the pedestrian footfall; and - d.
 An active frontage is provided.